astronomer/astro-sdk/python-sdk/docs/configurations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Astro SDK has ability to create temporary tables see: :ref:`table`.

-By default, we emit the temporary tables event in openlienage.
+By default, we emit the temporary tables event in openlineage.

-This might be not that useful for some users who do not want to emit such event in openlienage.
+This might be not that useful for some users who do not want to emit such event in openlineage.
 Such users can set the following config to ``False`` to disable it.

 .. code-block:: shell